Principal | Creative Director

 This studio is committed to sculpting personalized interior spaces that create a magical experience for commercial and residential environments.

 Ashley Morgan is a sculptor, painter, spatial designer, and university educator.
 She positions her interiors work between fine art and design to create a delightful, personal approach to each individual project.
 Her studio is ran on the belief that the built environment is one of the most interesting aspects of being human.
-Having the ability to shape our surroundings effects how we feel and function within our world through the way we live, build our communities, and practice our work.
+We have the ability to shape our surroundings which effects how we feel and function within our world through the way we live, build our communities, and practice our work.
 The objects and spaces she creates are inspired by a connection to awe, joy, and the magic found in everyday life.